ISubkowskI/ae-poc-identity-mcpsrv/README.md

 ## Architecture Overview

-The solution consists of three main components: the external client application (implemented MCP client), the MCP server (this project), and a backend service (REST API) for identity management.
-The MCP server acts as an intermediary layer, processing client requests and communicating with the backend API for tasks such as authentication.
+The solution consists of three main components:
+1. **External Client Application**: Consumes the MCP server.
+2. **MCP Server (this project)**: Acts as an intermediary, processing MCP requests over SSE and communicating with the backend API.
+3. **Backend Service (REST API)**: Manages identity data.

+Additionally, the MCP server exposes dedicated endpoints for Health Checks and Kubernetes Probes on a separate port.

 ```mermaid
 graph TD